 Good point.
 I bet the answer is tons.

 And sure enough, I started writing Introduction to Web and Mobile Development for Startup Founders ~4 years ago with Backbone.js and Embedded Coffeescript templates (Eco) in mind.
 I had just built some single-page apps with this front-end stack and was jazzed about it.

-Having recently transitioned from Code Fellows into the Managing Director role over at Prota Ventures, I'm now in a position where I need to update the advice I give myself and aspiring startup founders regarding a go-to software stack.
+I'm now, however, in a position where I need to update the advice I give myself and aspiring startup founders regarding a go-to software stack.

 Modern web applications need a way to push information to web browsers (chat, notifications, live updates, reloads after deployments, etc.).
 Back in the day I remember wrestling painfully with various not-well-supported PubSub and WebSockets solutions, but now with ActionCable in Rails 5+ the development process is amazingly easy (seriously, here's a quick demo I put together).